loglib/loglib/README.md

 > ⚠️ Under Construction put here incase anyone visits this repo before hand

-> 📍 Note: we currently support Next.js with prisma adapter only.
+> 📍 Note: currently we only support Next.js with prisma adapter .
 But more frameworks and database support are on the way!

 ### Why Choose Loglib?